hihg-um/docker-analytics/README.md

 # Docker / Analytics projects

+Author: Sven-Thorsten Dietrich <sxd1425 _at_ @miami.edu>

+This code is made available under the GPL-2.0 license.
+Please see the LICENSE file for details.

-this container packages several common analytics tools that are packaged by the Ubuntu distro maintainers:
+This container packages several common analytics tools that are packaged by the Ubuntu Linux distribution maintainers:

  - bcftools
  - plink